Ishq Mein Marjawan

-Series

 Plot

-Intelligent and rich, Deep Raichand meets the beautiful Aarohi Kashyap at a party and falls for her, although he is already married to her look-alike Tara Raichand, a serial killer.
-In fact, Deep doesn't love Aarohi, and he and Tara only want to frame Aarohi for the murders done by Tara.
+Intelligent and rich, Deep Raichand meets the very beautiful Aarohi Kashyap at a party and seemingly falls for her, although he is already married to her look-alike Tara Raichand, a serial killer.
+In fact, Deep does not love Aarohi; he and Tara only want to frame Aarohi for the murders committed by Tara.

-When Deep tells her that he loves her (which is actually show off) she reveals about her boyfriend Vishal.
-Tara kills him (so that Aarohi accepts Deep's proposal) and his plan succeeds, as the shattered Aarohi marries Deep.
+When Deep tells her that he loves her (which is just to show off) she reveals about her boyfriend Vishal.
+Tara kills him (so that Aarohi accepts Deep's proposal), and his plan succeeds, as the shattered Aarohi marries Deep.
+Meanwhile, a police officer who was chasing Arohi also gets killed mysteriously.

-Due to her nature, Deep slowly begins to fall in love with her in real while she also feels the same for him.
+Due to her nature, Deep slowly begins to fall in love with her for real while she also feels the same for him.
 Suspecting that Deep loves Aarohi, Tara confronts him.
-He denies.
-A jealous Tara plans to kill Aarohi.
-To warn him, Tara murdered Arohi's elder brother, Aniket.
+He denies but when she saw Aarohi and Deep together on the bed, A jealous Tara plans to kill Aarohi.
+To warn him, Tara murdered Aarohi's elder brother, Aniket.